 Actionable & Relevant

 The word vision might sound abstract and lofty, but a quality product vision is actionable.
-You’re not daydreaming or playing fantasy games, but in the process of making a real product.
-Therefore, the product vision must be practical.
+You’re not daydreaming or playing fantasy games but in the process of making a real product.
+Therefore, the product vision must be practical, which will facilitate the product management process.

 That said, it is also a part of a larger vision, the goals and overall vision of the corporation in which it exists.
 If the product vision doesn’t dovetail with the corporate goals, then it’s going to fail.
 The product’s success is tethered to the company’s support.